 This is what it sounds like when we host reading in person:

-Our readings are open to emerging and established prose writers.
-Contact us today to secure your spot in our schedule.
-Although, we currently do not have grant funding, we work our butts off to sell raffle tickets and sell the PWYC tickets.
+Our readings are open to emerging and established prose writers, traditionally published.
+Contact us today to secure your spot in our schedule, but we recommend you come to an in-person event, follow us on social media, and/or somehow show you have supported the series and our authors before reaching out to ask for our support.
+We are a community of authors and book workers, not just a place for you to promote your work.
+We ask that attendees pay what they can when they attend our events.
 100% of our proceeds go to our readers.
 Our joyful Event Coordinator, Cayley, will greet you and should you wish to share questions about writing or reading for our authors, but are too shy to ask, we will have pen and paper for you (or currently, zoom chat).
 If you would like to join us, but require ASL interpretation, please reach out and we can book an ASL interpreter for the event.

 Contact us today.